jixiaojie/CarND-Advanced-Lane-Lines/README.md

 </div>

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Identified lane-line pixels and fit their positions with a polynomial.

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 <div class="test">
 <img src="output_images/out_img01.jpg" width="400" />
 </div>

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in lines 159-166 in my code in `find_line.py`

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Provide an example image of my result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in lines 213 in my code in `find_line.py` in the function `find_line()`.
 Here is an example of my result on a test image:

 <div class="test">
 <img src="output_images/result02.jpg" width="400" />